rikodot/kardi_notes_app/README.md

 - [ ] when setting custom url (in settings or loading screen), check if it is correct before saving
 - [ ] more verbose error messages in versionCheck (not always "notok")
 - [ ] better internet connectivity check (maybe also check if can connect to api)
-- [ ] when moving note with new system and is holding at top/bottom - scroll up/down automatically - cursor must be moving otherwise it stops
 - [ ] optional log file of actions with ability to upload to server
 - [ ] (happens only sometimes) new note -> save & go back -> move new note -> refresh notes -> the note that should have been first is moved (maybe to its original position based on creation date - not sure at all)
 - [ ] (happens only sometimes) new note with title and no content -> save & go back -> refresh notes -> false positive changes found